AN1CO/github-commit-feed/README.md

 # Getting Started with Git Commit Feed

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Installation

 1. In the project directory, run `npm install`
+2. In the project directory, run `nvm current` (if you do not have nvm, learn how to install it here: https://github.com/nvm-sh/nvm)
-2. Create your own `.env` file and include the following variable: `REACT_APP_API_TOKEN`
+3. Create your own `.env` file and include the following variable: `REACT_APP_API_TOKEN`
-3. Create your personal access token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+4. Create your personal access token here: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

    Create a token with none of the scopes selected as you will not need any additional capabilities.
+Do not share your token.

 ## Available Scripts